DercilioFontes/linux/README.md

 ## The terminal as file

 - The Linux system has an additional type of file, a _device file_.
-A device file resides in the Linux file structure, usually in the `/dev` directory, and representes a peripheral device such as a terminal, printer or disk drive.
+A device file resides in the Linux file structure, usually in the `/dev` directory, and represents a peripheral device such as a terminal, printer or disk drive.

 - The command `tty` displays the name of the terminal you give the command from.